centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 - Improved the management of `timed_events` objects
 - Improved the memory management of downtimes
-- Calls to `atoi()` C function have been replaced by more secured functions
+- Calls to the `atoi()` C function have been replaced by more secure functions

 #### Centreon Broker